 Despite the momentum behind Graviton, Intel and AMD remain necessary for specific scenarios where ARM is not yet a viable substitute.
 Windows Server workloads and proprietary x86-only binaries are not supported on Graviton, meaning legacy Windows-based applications must remain on traditional processors.

 Additionally, if your application relies on specialized Intel instruction sets or older libraries that haven’t been recompiled for ARM64, the refactoring cost may outweigh the immediate compute savings.
-In these cases, staying on Intel or moving to AMD is the safer, more cost-effective path until the application can be modernized.
+In these cases, staying on Intel or moving to AMD is the safer path until the application can be modernized.

 Choosing the right instance type is only half the battle.
 To truly maximize efficiency, you must layer these architectural choices with a sophisticated AWS rate optimization strategy.
 Hykell helps you accelerate your Graviton gains by identifying exactly which workloads are ready for migration and which should remain on x86 for peak performance.